stasbel/articlix/README.md

 ### Makefile

 We provide [Makefile](Makefile) for convinient commands implementation.
-Run `make help` for get info on that.
+Run `make help` to get info on that.

 ### Prerequisites